Managing a High-Risk Pregnancy

-Premature labor is labor that begins before the 37th week of pregnancy -- the point at which the baby is deemed full-term.
+Premature labor is labor that begins before 37 weeks of pregnancy.
 Although there is no way to know which women will experience preterm labor or birth, there are factors that place women at higher risk, such as certain infections, a shortened cervix, or previous preterm birth.

 Multiple births means you are carrying more than one baby (twins, triplets, quadruplets, etc.).
 Multiple pregnancies, which are more common as women are using more infertility treatments, increase the risk of premature labor, gestational diabetes, and pregnancy-induced high blood pressure.